 Everyone has at least one pet peeve that drives them crazy, and most people have a few.
 Like when I call someone and they answer the phone and say “I can’t talk right now, I will call you back.”
 Back in 2013, I actually wrote a blog post on this (and answering your phone while working out).
 Another one of my pet peeves is people not being on time.
 It can be for anything from a meeting to a lunch date.
 I am one of those people that live by the fact that if you are not early you are late.
 So imagine my surprise when I came across the article, Now Punctuality is Insensitive, in the New York Post.
 As a brief recap, the article details diversity training at Clemson University and that “Time may be considered precise or fluid depending on the culture.”
 This has to do primarily with dealing with non-Americans who show up late for a meeting and that one needs to “recognize cultural differences” and “adjust accordingly.”
 And “Now it turns out that punctuality — or, at least, expecting it — is politically incorrect.”

-Since Scott and Abbie are in Dallas today for the semi-annual PRGN (in which HMA Public Relations is a founding member) meeting, I thought it would be appropriate to ask some of our PRGN partners from around the world what they think about punctuality and being on time.
+Since Scott and Abbie are in Dallas today for the semi-annual PRGN (in which HMA Public Relations, a Phoenix public relations agency, is a founding member) meeting, I thought it would be appropriate to ask some of our PRGN partners from around the world what they think about punctuality and being on time.

 In a business setting, how important is being on time?

 Susan Evans, founder and CEO of Evans Larson Communications in Minneapolis: “It is important that our teams are on time, and yet must be flexible to whatever the clients' needs are and their schedules.
 That being said, traffic delays, accidents or personal emergencies are always understandable no matter who it is.”